AshKmo/ash-script/README.md

 # ash-script
-A basic interpreter for a simple programming language, written for educational purposes.
+A basic interpreter for a simple programming language called ash-script, written for educational purposes.

 ## Compiling
 First of all, please keep in mind that ash-script has only been tested on a Linux laptop and on Ed Discussion.
 I've tried to make the code relatively portable, but otherwise there are no guarantees.